 The only thing typical is that each day is different.
 Sometimes I’m strictly writing.
 Some days, I’m juggling writing with promo or businessy stuff.
-Some days, I’m a complete slack ass.
+Some days, I’m a complete slacker.
 It varies depending on where I am in the book process.

 Where do your ideas come from?

 Everywhere.
 I’m not being sarcastic when I say that.
-I’ve gotten ideas from dreams, wine bottles, web sites, newspapers, overheard conversations, a porch light, and dozens of other random places.
+I’ve gotten ideas from dreams, wine bottles, web sites, newspapers, overheard conversations, a porch light, a song, and dozens of other random places.